As a young researcher, I found myself overwhelmed by the sheer number of scientific journals available.

 Scientific journals are usually easily identified by their style of writing.

-Although it is obviously necessary that the writing in a scientific journal is without grammatical or stylistic errors and typos, the writing still is not easily comprehensible by common folk.
+Although it is obviously necessary that the writing in a scientific journal is without grammatical or stylistic errors and typos, the writing still is not easily comprehensible by the common folk.

 Apart from the specific type of writing style, scientific journals are also identified by how the articles are structured.